SARON: Risk-neutral reference rate

 Based on data from the secured money market, SARON can be used for different financial market instruments, but is particularly suitable for secured loans due to the negligible counterparty and liquidity risks.
 As a risk neutral benchmark, SARON shows considerably lower volatility to changes in bank confidence levels and during turbulent phases compared to a reference rate based on the unsecured money market.
 For the use of interest rate swaps, this is an essential advantage.
 Major clearing houses offer to clear swaps based on SARON.
 Exchanges are now offering the ability to trade futures on SARON, as well.

 Calculation and publication

 SARON is based on concluded transactions and trade quotes posted on the SIX Repo trading platform, provided they lie within the parameters of the quote filter.
 The quote filter is parameterized in a way that limits the possibilities for manipulation.
 SARON is continually calculated in real time and published every 10 minutes.
 In addition, a fixing is conducted three times a day at 12pm, 4pm and 6pm.
-The 6pm fixing serves as a reference reading for derivative financial products and the valuation of financial assets.
+The 6pm fixing serves as a reference reading for derivative financial products.